rclone/rclone/docs/content/docs.md

 This can be used if the remote is being synced with another tool also (e.g. the Google Drive client).

+### --no-update-dir-modtime ###

+When using this flag, rclone won't update modification times of remote directories if they are incorrect as it would normally.

 ### --order-by string ###

 The `--order-by` flag controls the order in which files in the backlog